 The Compensation Committee (the “Committee”) is a standing committee of the Board of Directors of lululemon athletica inc. (the “Company”).
 The purpose of the Committee is to discharge the responsibilities of the Board of Directors, relating to compensation of members of the Board of Directors and the executive officers of the Company.

-Membership on the Committee shall be determined annually by the Board of Directors upon the recommendation of the Nominating Committee.
+Membership on the Committee shall be determined annually by the Board of Directors upon the recommendation of the Nominating and Governance Committee.
 Committee members shall serve until their successors shall be duly elected and qualified.
-The Board of Directors, in consultation with the Nominating Committee, may remove a member of the Committee at any time with or without cause and may appoint an independent director to fill the vacancy for the remainder of the term.
+The Board of Directors, in consultation with the Nominating and Governance Committee, may remove a member of the Committee at any time with or without cause and may appoint an independent director to fill the vacancy for the remainder of the term.

 The Company’s compensation policies with respect to the executive officers of the Company are based on the principles that compensation should, to a significant extent, be reflective of the financial performance of the Company, and that a significant portion of executive officers’ compensation should be provided through long-term incentives.
 The Committee seeks to have compensation of the Company’s directors and executive officers set at levels that are sufficiently competitive so that the Company may attract, retain and motivate highly qualified directors and executive officers to contribute to the Company’s success.
 In assessing the overall compensation for executive officers, the Committee will consider the Company’s performance, relative stockholder return and industry position, market compensation data, awards given to the Company’s executive officers in past years, and the recommendations of third-party consultants.